 - Are required to do so by your employer

-A viral, or diagnostic, test looks for current infection.
+A viral test looks for current infection.
 There are two types of viral tests:

-The molecular test can take up to a week to provide results.
+- The molecular test can take a few days to a week to provide results.

 An antibody test is designed to tell you whether you had an infection in the past.